tianyizhou/tianyizhou.github.io/_pages/cv.md

 Education
 ======
 <!-- * B.S. in Automatic Control, Beijing Institute of Technology, 2004-2008 -->
-* Ph.D. in Computer Science, University of Washington, 2013-2021 (expected)
+* Ph.D. in Computer Science, University of Washington, 2013-present
+* B.S. in Automatic Control, Beijing Institute of Technology

 Work experience
 ======